J1mbo/cannonball-se/README.md

 ## Quick Start Guide

 Use the included script 'install.sh' to install prerequisites, build the project, and set device permissions automatically.
+On a Pi4 or Intel machine, this will only take a few minutes.

 ```bash
 # 1) Fetch sources